ZedThree/OpenPlasmaEquilibrium/README.md

 | `description` | `string` | Long name of the variable  |
 | `units`       | `string` | SI unit name               |

+Variables which have units specified must have the `units` attribute.

 [hdf5]: https://www.hdfgroup.org/